-I am on a mission to raise the awareness of everyday, non-technical people on the crucially important topics of cyber-security and online privacy.
+I am on a mission to raise the awareness of everyday, non-technical people on the crucially important topics of cybersecurity and privacy.
 There are plenty of resources for computer geeks (like me), but I’m striving to reach the 99% of the population who use the Internet all the time but have no real idea how safe they are nor how to make themselves safer.
 It might seem like a lost cause, but trust me, it’s not!
 There are dozens of free and simple things we can all be doing to protect ourselves, our family, and our friends.

-Firewalls Don’t Stop Dragons (book)
+Book: Firewalls Don’t Stop Dragons

-All of this started with the publishing of my book, Firewalls Don’t Stop Dragons, now in its fourth edition.
+All of this started with the publishing of my book, Firewalls Don’t Stop Dragons, now in its fifth edition.
 I always wanted to write a book and I have a knack for explaining complex technical subjects using simple analogies and plain English.
 When the Edward Snowden bombshells dropped in 2013, it all crystallized for me: I needed to help people understand why computer security and online privacy are important – not just individually, but for any healthy democracy – and tell them what they can do to improve both.
-The book has 170 tips and techniques for mitigating or eliminating cyber-weaknesses, online tracking, mass surveillance and general hackery.
+The book has over 200 tips and techniques for mitigating or eliminating cyber-weaknesses, online tracking, mass surveillance and general hackery.

-Firewalls Don’t Stop Dragons (podcast)
+Podcast: Firewalls Don’t Stop Dragons

 I am the host of the podcast Firewalls Don’t Stop Dragons.
 The podcast is released every Monday, featuring the week’s most relevant cyber-news and interviews with knowledgeable guests – all geared towards regular, everyday, non-technical people.